 The germ cells in the embryo develop into the reproductive system.
 So germ cell tumours are also called embryonal tumours.

 Most germ cell tumours start outside the brain, in the chest or tummy (abdomen).
 But they can also start near the pineal gland region.
 Germ cell tumours mainly affect young people.
-The average age of diagnosis is between 10 and 12 years old.
+The risk is greatest in those aged between 10 and 20 years old.